-Write your message to the youth of 16 June 1976.
-Think about the position in which nany young people fin many young people find themselves today.
-List some of the challenges you face.
-Now write a message to the youth of today.
+Think about

+the position in which

+many young people find

+themselves today.
+List some

+of the challenges you face.

+Now write a message to

+the youth of today.

 1980s total strategy - reform or repression?

 "We have a strong feeling that they are here to kill us - not protect us."